-In order to meet the objectives of groundwater monitoring presented in Section 1.1 a sampling plan has been developed.
-This plan presents modifications to the interim monitoring plan based on data collection from October 2005 to October 2007.
+This plan is designed to meet the objectives of the site-wide groundwater monitoring presented in Section 1.1.
+This plan presents modifications to the March 2008 draft plan based on previous sampling data, IDEM comments, and recommendations provided in previous annual groundwater monitoring reports.
 The monitoring well network and proposed groundwater sampling program are summarized in Table 3-1.
 Wells proposed for monitoring are shown in Figure 3-1.

-3.1 MONITORING WELL NETWORK
+3.1 ROUTINE GROUNDWATER MONITORING